 Intended learning outcomes

-On completion of the Physiology major students should have:
+On completion of this major, students should be able to have:

 - Developed skills related to problem solving, teamwork, analytical reading, self assessment, and assessment of peers.